BaljitPadda/ChitterChallengePublic/README.md

 I have been using postman to make sure everything works and have saved my requests.
 13 passing tests for backend routes.

+For frontend, I created my own mock ups of pages and decided on a component heirarchy.
+*Please SEE MOCK UPS AND COMPONENT HEIRARCHY inside of the FrontEnd/images folder.

+I created my main components and identified state.